lucasviniciosfs/ng-template-ecommerce/README.md

 # EquilibrioEcommerce

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.
+This project it's a template for ecommerce and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.

+## Dependencies

+Bootstrap
+ngx-mask
+ngx-bootstrap

 ## Development server